ErsirMixly1/tiktok-unreposter/README.md

-Place two image files in the same folder as the script:

-reposted_icon.png – cropped screenshot of the solid repost icon

-next_video.png – cropped screenshot of the next video button

-(I Already Provided These, but you can take a screenshot of them yourself)

 This Python script automatically detects the TikTok “reposted” icon in your browser and clicks to unrepost the video, then moves on to the next one.

 Features